spicyjack/idgasm-sql/docs/notes.md

 Tokenizer
 - Goes through all of the fields, and creates a tokenized index database of words in `/idgames` entries
+  - Tokenizes whole words, as well as first 1, 2, 3, 4, 5 characters
 - Exports a database of tokenized values to be used in local/offline searches from a client app